sapphiredev/utilities/packages/utilities/README.md

 ## Description

-In our day-to-day life we often have a need for some function or type augmentation and having to include that function in every repo is a huge drag.
-To solve this problem there are dozens upon dozens of packages on NPM, but we cannot maintain those in case of issues and a lot of them are written poorly or not optimized.
-So instead our solution is to provide @sapphire/utilities, which is the single package that should you need to cover a lot of needs for the day-to-day life.
+We often have a need for a function or type augmentation and having to include it in every repo is a huge drag.
+To solve this problem there are dozens upon dozens of packages on NPM, but we cannot maintain those in case of issues and a lot of them are poorly written or under-optimised.
+Our solution is to provide @sapphire/utilities, which is the only package you'll likely need to cover your day-to-day needs.

 ## Features